 Multiple studies found similar results.
 The American Board of Family Medicine published a 2015 literature review that looked at findings from five studies addressing the impact of medical scribes on physician productivity.
 They found medical scribes may enhance efficiency, boost revenue, improve patient-physician interaction, and improve clinician job satisfaction.
 Of course, these initial findings were based on limited sample sizes.

 While most physicians would benefit from a skilled, medical scribe it may not be the best option for everyone.
-The first question more physicians ask is whether a medical scribe would enhance their practice productivity.
+When making the decision to outsource, the first question you need to ask is: Will a medical scribe enhance the productivity of my practice?

 How A Medical Scribe Boosts Physician Productivity